NicolaBernini/CSnipptes1/theory/standard_library/memory_management/readme.md

 # Overview

-The Memory Allocation C API
+The Memory Management C API

-# Memory Allocation Semantic
+# Memory Management API Semantic

-In C, the Memory Allocation Semantic is type agnostic
+In C, the Memory Management Semantic is type agnostic
+- Elements are always treated as a sequence of bytes

+## Memory Allocation

 - What the C StdLib provides is an API to perform the allocation of a Sequence of Bytes
 - It is programmer's responsibility
   - 1) to specify the right amount of bytes